Opinion | We just had a decade-long debate on health care, and Democrats won

 The campaign there provides us a window into something important Democrats would do well to remember if they’re fortunate enough to take control in Washington in January.
-This election can be seen as the culmination of a decade-long debate over health care in America, one that Democrats have clearly won.
+This election can be seen as the culmination of a decade-long debate over health care in the United States — one that Democrats have clearly won.

 The New York Times reports on what’s happening in North Carolina: